AxC1271/STM32-DevBoard/README.md

 # STM32 MCU Board

 ## Introduction
 This repository is my first ever PCB design project.
-After working on projects that involved more digital circuits and RTL scripting, I've always wanted to build my own boards, more specifically FPGA boards.
+After working on projects that involved more digital circuits and RTL scripting, I've always wanted to build my own boards, specifically FPGA boards.
 However, I want to start on something simpler so I can understand the inner workings of PCB design, decision choices, and general concepts that are crucial to a functional STM32 board.

 ## Design Approach
 Given that this is just a basic guide to designing, laying out, and manufacturing a simple STM32 board, this PCB will only offer a single USB port, an I2C interface, an SWD interface, and a UART interface.
 The specific processor chip that we are using is the STM32F103C8Tx, which uses an `ARM Cortex-M3 processor`.